ali-rantakari/trash/readme.md

 This is a small command-line program for OS X that moves files or folders to the trash.

 By default, `trash` asks Finder to move the specified files/folders to the trash instead of calling the system API to do this because of the _"put back"_ feature that only works when trashing files through Finder.
-If you compile `trash` by running the command `make USE_SYSTEM_API=1` the generated build will always first try the system API and only call on Finder to trash files the user lacks access rights for.

 See [my blog post][post] for more info on some initial implementation details and design decisions.

 [post]: http://hasseg.org/blog/post/406/trash-files-from-the-os-x-command-line/